SLaks/Ternion/Development.md

 ﻿#Triangle grid
 The game board is a Cartesian grid of triangles.
 To tessellate the triangles, every other triangle is inverted.
 The origin, and all cells where  `x + y` is even, is upwards-pointing; odd cells are downwards-pointing.

+The grid is oriented like CSS; positive X & Y are in the lower-right quadrant.

 The sides of each triangle are identified by index.  `0` is the right side, `1` is the right side, and `2` is the vertical side (bottom for upwards-pointing; top for downwards-pointing).

 #Classes